- Clinical science

 |Treatment||Insulin therapy||Lifestyle changes → oral antidiabetic drugs → insulin therapy|

-- Definition: a rare of the pancreas that secretes glucagon.
+- Definition: : a rare neuroendocrine tumor of the pancreas that secretes glucagon.
 In > 50% of cases, metastasis is present at diagnosis.

 Clinical findings: nonspecific symptoms, weight loss (80%), (70%), impaired glucose tolerance or diabetes mellitus (75–95%), chronic diarrhea (30%), , and depression